ayushi826/ayushi826/README.md

 - ⚛️ Currently exploring **MERN Stack development** and **Java programming language.**
 - 🛠️ Actively building projects to strengthen fundamentals and problem-solving skills.
 - 💡 Enjoy turning ideas into code through hands-on practice.
-- 🤝 Open to collaborating on GitHub and learning from others.
+- 🤝 Open to **collaborating on GitHub, Internship and learning from others.**
 - ⚡ Fun fact: I enjoy playing Chess♟️and Traveling.😄🌱
 ---